Cray-HPE/docs-csm/operations/sat/sat_in_csm.md

 For full SAT documentation, refer to the [*HPE Cray EX System Admin Toolkit (SAT) Guide*](https://cray-hpe.github.io/docs-sat/).

+Most `sat` subcommands depend on services or components from other products in the HPE Cray EX software stack.
+For more details, refer to the [*SAT Dependencies*](https://github.com/Cray-HPE/docs-sat/blob/main/docs/about_sat/dependencies.md).

 If SAT has not been installed before, some initial configuration is required (for example, authenticating to the API gateway with `sat auth`).
 To complete the initial configuration of SAT, refer to the following post-installation procedures in the SAT documentation: